Published On: Nov 11 2011 08:22:09 AM CSTUpdated On: Apr 04 2016 10:16:47 AM CDT

 07/07/07 – Couples flooded Las Vegas and overwhelmed wedding chapels on what Time magazine predicted might be the most popular wedding day ever.

 08/08/08 – Opening ceremonies for the 2008 Summer Olympics in Beijing, China were held on Aug.
 8 at 8 p.m.
 The number eight is considered auspicious in Chinese culture and traditions because its pronunciation sounds similar to the words for prosper, wealth and fortune in various regional dialects.

 09/02/10 – A celebrity-studded gala event was held in Beverly Hills for what fans of the hit 1990s show "Beverly Hills, 90210" called International 90210 Day.
 Fans formed a Facebook page to lobby TBS for a show marathon and President Barack Obama for an officially recognized day.
 Both bids failed.

-10/10/10 – "Binary 42 Day," or "Decimal Day," as some have dubbed it, doesn't have the negative connotations attached to it that other mathematically distinctive days seem to have.
-However, some have embraced the uniqueness of this numerically divisible day to foster change in their environment through political action.
-A Global Work Party has been scheduled on this date by groups seeking climate solutions.
+10/10/10 – "Binary 42 Day," or "Decimal Day," as some dubbed it, didn't have the negative connotations attached to it that other mathematically distinctive days seem to have.
+However, some embraced the uniqueness of this numerically divisible day to foster change in their environment through political action.
+A Global Work Party was held on this date by groups seeking climate solutions.

 12/21/12 – This date was supposed to mark the end of a 5,126-year era in the Maya Long Count Calendar, but there are varying opinions on what the culmination of this date really means to humanity -- and to the ancient Mayans.
 While there have been a wave of books and movies depicting a coming apocalypse, some scholars say the Mayans foretold no such doomsday.
 However, astronomers did predict that for the first time in about 26,000 years, the sun would be aligned with the center of the Milky Way on that date.